 Genesis 30:14-18 states,

 Now Reuben went in the days of wheat harvest and found mandrakes in the field, and brought them to his mother Leah.
 Then Rachel said to Leah, “Please give me some of your son’s mandrakes.”
 But she said to her, “Is it a small matter that you have taken away my husband?
 Would you take away my son’s mandrakes also?”
 And Rachel said, “Therefore he will lie with you tonight for your son’s mandrakes.”
 When Jacob came out of the field in the evening, Leah went out to meet him and said, “You must come in to me, for I have surely hired you with my son’s mandrakes.”
 And he lay with her that night.
 And God listened to Leah, and she conceived and bore Jacob a fifth son.
 Then Leah said, “God has given me my wages, because I have given my maid to my husband.”
 So she called his name Issachar.
-[Note: The NIV Bible uses the wording “rewarded me,” rather than “given me my wages.”]
+[Note: The New International Version (NIV) of the Bible uses the wording “rewarded me,” rather than “given me my wages.”]

 Of all the Bible commentaries that we consulted, only the two that follow address the validity of Leah’s assertion, and both indicate that they disagree with her conclusion.